open-eid/SiVa-demo-application/README.md

 ./mvnw verify
 ```

-## Open source software used to build SiVa
+## Open source software used to build SiVa demo

 Full list of open source Java libraries used to build SiVa can be found in our
 [Open Source Software used page](OSS_USED.md)